docker/get-involved/content/en/docs/Contribution guidelines/docs/_index.md

 ---
-title: "Contribute to Docker docs"
+title: "How to contribute to Docker docs"
 linkTitle: "Contribute to Docker docs"
 weight: 51
 description: >-